Working Times overview

 Overview

-- The Live Performance Award (“the Award”) is applied to Working Times as a minimum; and
+• The Live Performance Award (“the Award”) is applied to Working Times as a minimum

-- Employees, Managers and Supervisors schedule work in line with the Award and our Fatigue Management policy; and
+• Employees, Managers and Supervisors schedule work in line with the Award and our Fatigue Management policy.

 Employment classification

-All MPH employees are employed under the Live Performance Award as Production and Support Staff – Sound and/or lighting and may be engaged as:
+All MPH employees are engaged as Production and Support Staff – Sound and/or lighting under the Live Performance Award and are classified as either:

 See the Payment for work | Employment basis and classification policy for details and definitions.